microsoft/xbox-live-unity-plugin/README.md

     * __Libs__ is where the Xbox Live libraries will be stored.
 This will only contain `.meta` files when you initially clone the repository.
 You must [build the SDK](#Getting_Started) to pull those files in.
     * __Prefabs__ contains various Unity prefab objects that implement Xbox Live functionality.
 See [the prefabs documentation](prefabs.md) for more information.
     * __Scripts__ contains all of the code files that actually call the Xbox Live APIs from the prefabs.
 This is a great place to look for examples about how to properly call the Xbox Live APIs.
 See [the scripts documentation](scripts.md) for more detail.

+      Inside this folder, you'll also find a folder called __GameSave__ where you'll see the Game Save (Connected Storage) plugin and its scripts.
     * __Tools/AssociationWizard__ contains the Xbox Live Association Wizard, used to pull down application configuration from DevCenter for use within Unity.

 * __Build__ contains scripts to generate the .unitypackage and handle other project setup tasks.
 * __External__ contains additional resources used by the plugin
   * [__xbox-live-api-csharp__](https://github.com/Microsoft/xbox-live-api-csharp) is a submodule where the Xbox Live API comes from.
 You can choose to build the SDK from this sub-module or directly from the repository.

 * __ProjectSettings__ contains standard Unity project settings files.

 ## Getting Started